 A verb that connects the subject to an action is called an action verb.
 An action verb answers the question what is the subject doing?
-In the following sentences, the words underlined twice are action verbs.
+In the following sentences, the action verbs are in italics.

 The dog barked at the jogger.